owlcms/owlcms-controlpanel/README.md

 ## Portable Control Panel for owlcms Server

-This provides a small compiled binary to launch owlcms, removing the need for an installer and providing the same user experience on all platforms.
+This provides a small compiled binary to launch owlcms, providing the same user experience on all platforms.
 The program allows

 - easy updating from a version to the current one
 - launching the program (downloading Java if needed)